intendednull/yewdux/docs/src/context.md

 assert!(dispatch_1.get() != dispatch_2.get());
 ```

-# The Global Context
+## The Global Context

 You may already be familar with the global context.
 This is what you are using when you create a
 dispatch with `Dispatch::global`.
-The global context is thread-local, and can be accessed easily
+The global context is thread-local, meaning you can access it from
-from anywhere.
+anywhere in your code as long as it's on the same thread (for wasm this is effectively everywhere).

 ```rust
 # extern crate yewdux;